This chicken soup risotto is a tasty traditional cretan dish. Serve it for a hearty, gluten free, dinner, or for a more formal occasion.

-This recipe is similar to a traditional one served at weddings in Crete (sorry guys, lately it seems that I talk a lot about Crete… I did it on my lemon coconut olive oil cake and cuttlefish stew posts and I plan to do it again with these fantastic sweet Cretan cheese tarts).
+This chicken soup risotto recipe is similar to a traditional one served at weddings in Crete (sorry guys, lately it seems that I talk a lot about Crete… I did it on my coconut & olive oil lemon cake and cuttlefish stew posts and I plan to do it again with these fantastic sweet Cretan cheese tarts).

 Have you ever been at a traditional Cretan wedding?
 I was a while ago, and it was pretty fun!
 The bride wears a white wedding dress (of course) and when she leaves her parent’s house she’s escorted to the church by local musicians playing and singing traditional songs.
 The groom, awaits for her at the church, all dressed up in a nice suit.
 Along the way, but also during the ceremony, all the guests throw handfuls of rice and rose petals onto the happy couple, a symbolic gesture for a marriage with strong foundation and a life full of happiness!